Luigian/Php_Piscine/day05/ex02/README.md

 # Piscine_Php / day05 / 02 : Mass data

 ## Description
-Write the request for filling the table from ex01 with specific information provided.
+Create the request for filling the table from ex01 with specific information.

 ## Installation
 `mysql` | connect to local MySQL server.